Sign In / Sign Out

 One of the primary and most dynamic residence hall relationships exists between roommates.
 This relationship will require personal adjustments in learning to live with another person in a limited space.
 You and your roommate are responsible for resolving conflict that arises.
 Remember, a good roommate relationship needs continual attention and care.
 Key components to a successful roommate relationship are:

-If you are struggling with communication or relationship issues with fellow residents, please alert hall staff.
+If you are struggling with communication or relationship issues with fellow residents, please alert the hall staff.
 There are several options that may support you.
 If at any point mediation attempts have failed and all parties involved fail to come to a compromise, University Housing staff reserves the right to relocate ALL occupants.

 General and pertinent information about residence hall conditions may be shared with University Housing staff.